tenzir/tenzir/web/blog/tenzir-v4.2/index.md

 These examples show the power of composability: Tenzir operators can work with bytes but also events, allowing for in-flight reshaping, format conversation, or simply flexibling data shipping.

-One very specific security use case that the ZeroMQ loader enables is attaching to the [MISP ZeroMQ](https://www.circl.lu/doc/misp/misp-zmq/) firehose that publishes events, attributes, sightings, and more.
-The ZeroMQ connector paved the way for pipeline-native threat intelligence processing.
-Stay tuned for the easy button to live and retro match indicators.